OkayHughes/open-lab-notebook/src/posts/papers/bw_topo/01_21_paper_updates.md

 FV3 branch when it became available.

 ## Determining the discrepancy in the minimum MSLP plot of FV3 when MPAS is swapped out.
+Changing back to the original MPAS data doesn't affect the visible difference between the PSL minimum time series in the paper and what I'm generating now.
+I'm redoing the FV3 simulation and regrid to see if that changes it.
+I have one hypothesis as of now: at some point I may have

 ## Changing the longitudinal extent for figure 11 (and figure 6)